loopbackio/loopback.io/pages/en/contrib/tags.md

 ## Tags overview

-{% include note.html content=" With posts, tags have a namespace that you can access with <code>posts.tags.tagname</code>, where <code>tagname</code> is the name of the tag.
-You can then list all posts in that tag namespace.
-But pages don't off this same tag namespace, so you could actually use another key instead of <code>tags</code>.
-Nevertheless, I'm using the same <code>tags</code> approach for posts as with pages.
-" %}

 To prevent tags from getting out of control and inconsistent, first make sure the tag appears in the `\_data/tags.yml` file.
 If it's not there, the tag you add to a page won't be read.
 This helps to ensure that you use tags consistently and don't add new tags without the corresponding tag archive pages.

-{% include note.html content="In contrast to WordPress, with Jekyll to get tags on pages you have to build out the functionality for tags so that clicking a tag name shows you all pages with that tag.
-Tags in Jekyll are much more manual.
-" %}

 Additionally, you must create a tag archive page similar to the other pages named `tag_{tagname}.html` in the `tags` folder.
 This theme doesn't auto-create tag archive pages.